GregorHildebrand/cleaning_tool/README.md

-This little cleaning tool, written in Python, can be executed under the Windows operating system.
+This small cleaning tool, written in Python, can be executed under the Windows operating systems.